Cover of The Secret Language of Tiny Cells

 What she saw made her heart beat fast.

-Wat ze zag deed haar hart snel kloppen.
+Wat ze zag, deed haar hart sneller kloppen.

 The cells were building something.